mdn/content/files/en-us/web/css/color_value/color/index.md

 The browser destructures the origin color into `color()` component values for the specified colorspace that are made available inside the function as three color channel values, and `alpha`.
 These can be used in defining the output color channel values if desired, and take the following values:

-- The three color channel values are resolved to a `<number>` between 0 and 1.
+- The three color channel values are resolved to a `<number>`, nominally between 0 and 1, but as explained above they may be outside these bounds.
 Depending on the specified colorspace, these values will be one of the following:
   - `r`, `g`, and `b`: Color channel values for RGB-based colorspaces, that is `srgb`, `srgb-linear`, `display-p3`, `a98-rgb`, `prophoto-rgb`, and `rec2020`.
   - `x`, `y`, and `z`: Color channel values for CIE XYZ-based colorspaces, that is `xyz`, `xyz-d50`, and `xyz-d65`.
     > **Note:** As per spec, specifying `r`, `g`, and `b` values inside a `color()` function with a CIE XYZ-based colorspace, or specifying `x`, `y`, and `z` values inside a `color()` function with an RGB-based colorspace, will result in an invalid color value.
 The origin color values have to match the specified type of colorspace.